bazelbuild/examples/flags-parsing-tutorial/README.md

 cd examples/flags-parsing-tutorial
 ```
 In this WORKSPACE, we have:
-* <b>bazelrc file</b>: This is the user-defined bazelrc where options/flags can be defined.
+* <b>[bazelrc](https://docs.bazel.build/guide.html#bazelrc-the-bazel-configuration-file) file</b>: This is the user-defined bazelrc where options/flags can be defined.
 * <b>build_defs.bzl</b>: This contains the Starlark rules' implementations.
 * <b>BUILD</b>: This contains rules Bazel uses to build a package.

 For each requirement below, run the following example command and examine output.

-❗❗❗<i>Please note that there is an outstanding bug concerning `--config` and Starlark flags which will be pointed out later in this README.
+❗❗❗<i>Please note that there is an outstanding [bug](https://github.com/bazelbuild/bazel/issues/13603) concerning `--config` and Starlark flags which will be pointed out later in this README.
 Once a fix is released, this doc will be updated.</i>

-### A. Options on the command line takes precedence over those in bazelrc. ###
+### A. Options on the command line take precedence over those in bazelrc. ###

 Without `--config`, this is true for both Starlark and non-Starlark options
 ```